NEWBrew Is A Beer Made From Recycled Wastewater And Urine

 The idea of processing urine for use to make beer is actually not that new.
 In 2016, researchers at Ghent University in Belgium developed a solar-powered machine that could separate the various components of urine to make it drinkable.
 The goal was to process this raw material for use in a new beer.

-NEWBrew is already available in select supermarkets in Singapore, as well as at Brewerkz’s restaurants and e-store — so you can easily try it the next time you head across the causeway.
+NEWBrew is already available in select supermarkets in Singapore, as well as at Brewerkz’s restaurants and e-store.
 Now, who knew popping a cold one could actually be eco-friendly?

 (Images: Brewerkz)